 |The variety of melons in this recipe makes for bright, colorful fruit pops.|

 Watermelon, cantaloupe, honeydew melon, and a hint of citrus -- that's all it takes to whip up a batch of cool and colorful frozen treats for the afternoon.
-This melon popsicle recipe is so easy and so quick to make.
-It would be tons of fun for kids to try.
+This melon popsicle recipe is so easy and so quick to make -- a great recipe for kids to try.

 For the cantaloupe and watermelon, I used lemon juice and threw in a little zest, too - so refreshing!
 I did the same with lime for the honeydew pops.
 My personal fave?
 The cantaloupe pops.
 They had a smoother texture than the other two melon ice pops.

 |These healthy popsicles are easy to make and use 100% fruit.|

 These fruit popsicles appeal to a wide range of specialty eating needs.
 There's no added sugar, which makes for a very healthy popsicle.
 And, because they are made from 100% fruit, they count as vegan popsicles and paleo popsicles.
 They are versatile, too: you can use any kind of melon.
 They key for good melon popsicles is that the melon be very ripe, and that you process it into an extremely smooth puree.

 Melon Popsicle Recipe1 melon (watermelon, cantaloupe, or honeydew)

 4 tablespoons of lemon or lime juice per honeydew-size melon (optional)

 Popsicle molds (or popsicle sticks & 3 oz Dixie cups, or ice cube trays with toothpicks)

 1. Process melon and citrus juice in blender or food processor until completely smooth.

 2. Pour into popsicle molds and freeze for at least 4 hours.